Name: Jamie Cope

 Breakthrough

-It was to be the 2006/7 season where Cope was to really make an impression to the public at large however, firstly making the third ever 147 break seen at the Grand Prix before going on to reach the final.
+It was to be the 2006/7 season where Cope was to really make an impression to the public at large however, firstly making the third ever 147 break seen at the Grand Prix before going all the way to the final in Aberdeen.
 Although he fought well from 8-2 down against Neil Robertson, the title was not to be his, though by getting that far he had already done his ranking a lot of good.
 He later backed this up further by reaching his second final of the season in China though the result was to be the same, losing 9-5 to Graeme Dott this time.
 By making these two finals he had at least done enough to secure a place in the top 32.

-The 2007/8 season was not to be quite as successful, though he did go on a good run at the UK Championship in Telford before losing at the quarter-final stage.
-The other highlight was qualifying for the World Championship at the Crucible for the first time, though having started well, he was to lose out to former champion Peter Ebdon 10-9 In the first round.
+The 2007/8 season was not to be quite as successful, though he did perform well at the UK Championship in Telford before losing at the quarter-final stage.
+The other highlight was qualifying for the World Championship at the Crucible for the first time, though having started well, he was to lose out to former champion Peter Ebdon 10-9 in the first round.
 As a result he narrowly missed out on a place in the top 16 and would have to qualify for events once again in 2008/9.

 2008/9